 The colour blue has a strong regal connection and often links to patriotism in countries like the UK and America due to its inclusion on their respective flags.
 In turn this can create a sense of trustworthiness and acceptance from an end user.

 It’s a natural colour.
-Views of nature are often framed with our blue sky or the ocean, which is a great connection to have.
+Views of nature are often have a blue sky or the ocean frame, which is a great connection to have.

 It does have a bit of a medical edge, that association maybe helped out by our NHS’s blue logo, but it does also give a sense of cleanliness that other colours cannot achieve.